-During the hot summer and cold winter months many struggle to balance comfort with the need for lower energy bills.
+During the hot summer and cold winter months, many struggle to balance comfort with the need for lower energy bills.
 This often translates into a Goldilocks situation: too hot or too cold.
 If it’s just right, you’ll pay for that comfort with high bills.
-And temperature isn’t the only thing that can affect your indoor comfort.
-Water damage, old carpeting and wasted space can play a big part in how you and your family enjoy your home.
+And the temperature isn’t the only thing that can affect your indoor comfort.
+Water damage, old carpeting, and wasted space can play a big part in how you and your family enjoy your home.

 1. Increase HVAC Efficiency